ahmadismail764/NexusCart-Ecommerce-Microservices/README.md

 pip install flask mysql-connector-python requests
 ```

-### 3. Running the Services
+### Service Deployment

-You can start all 5 microservices simultaneously using the provided automation script.
+The microservices are designed to run concurrently.
+Each service can be started using the Python interpreter:

 ```bash
 python backend/order_service.py